LouisMazel/maz-ui/apps/docs/src/guide/tailwind.md

 ```

 ::: info Alpha utilities and scales in v5
 `bg-primary/60`, `text-primary/40`, `border-primary/50` and the rest of Tailwind's alpha syntax continue to work unchanged.
-In v5 the 50–950 scales are derived in CSS via `color-mix(in oklch, …)` and the base colors are resolved through `light-dark()`, but this is invisible at the utility level — your Tailwind classes don't change.
+In v5 the 50–950 scales are derived in CSS via OKLCh relative color syntax and the base colors are resolved through `light-dark()`, but this is invisible at the utility level — your Tailwind classes don't change.
 :::

 ### Neutral & surface colors